-If you or a family member was injured on the job and are in need of a Schaumburg workers compensation lawyer, contact Rosenfeld Injury Lawyers LLC today for a free consultation.
+Were you or a family member injured on the job?
+Do you need a Schaumburg workers compensation lawyer?
+If so, contact Rosenfeld Injury Lawyers LLC today for a free consultation.

 Notable Employers in Schaumburg

-There are a total of 75,000 workers employed throughout Schaumburg.
-Every one of these workers has the right to receive workers’ compensation benefits, even if they are injured while working in low risk occupations.
-If you have been injured on the job, however, you may not be aware of all of the avenues available for you to collect the compensation you are entitled to.
+If you have been injured on the job, however, you may not be aware of all of the avenues available for you to collect the compensation you are entitled to receive.
 Our Schaumburg workplace accident lawyers can help you review your options and give you the information you need about your rights so that you can make educated decisions about how to proceed with your claim.

 Injuries Covered by Workers' Compensation Benefits

-- Overexertion and repetitive motion— whether you are working behind a keyboard or operating an industrial machine for a living, repetitive motions and overexertion can result in injuries that require expensive medical treatment.
-Carpel tunnel syndrome is commonly the result of using your hands for eight hours a day.
+- Overexertion and repetitive motion— whether you are working behind a keyboard or operating an industrial machine for a living, repetitive motions, and overexertion can result in injuries that require expensive medical treatment.
+Carpal tunnel syndrome is commonly the result of using your hands for eight hours a day.
 Overexertion is the most common cause of workplace injury in the state.

-- Loss of limb and disfigurement— working in a factory places you in close proximity to large and powerful machines.
+- Loss of limb and disfigurement— working in a factory places you in proximity to large and powerful machines.
 One of the most common causes of injuries in industrial settings is having limbs or digits caught in pinch points where moving parts come together.
-This can result in the immediate loss of the limb, permanent disfigurement or the eventual need to amputate.
+These accidents can result in the immediate loss of the limb, permanent disfigurement, or the eventual need to amputate.

-- Slips, trips and falls— a cluttered work space is dangerous, regardless of whether it is an office, a construction site or the floor of a production facility.
-These accidents can result in injuries as minor as bumps and bruises or as major as broken and dislocated bones, traumatic brain injuries, damage to internal organs or death when falling from great heights.
-Employers are required to provide a safe work environment and provide warnings to employees whenever surfaces are wet or uneven in order to prevent these types of accidents.
+- Slips, trips, and falls— cluttered workspaces are dangerous, regardless of whether it is an office, a construction site, or the floor of a production facility.
+These accidents can result in injuries as minor as bumps and bruises or as significant as broken and dislocated bones, traumatic brain injuries, damage to internal organs, or death when falling from great heights.
+Employers are required to provide a safe work environment and provide warnings to employees whenever surfaces are wet or uneven to prevent these types of accidents.

 - Transportation and logistics injuries— working in the transportation industry can be extremely dangerous.
-Accidents occurring while loading or unloading trailers or when truck drivers act negligently are more likely to result in fatalities than accidents in any other industry.
+Accidents caused by loading or unloading trailers or when truck drivers act negligently are more likely to result in fatalities than accidents in any other industry.

 - Hazardous materials— factory and utility workers are often exposed to materials that can have an immediate or long term impact on their health.
-Corrosive chemicals, toxic fumes and other hazardous substances can be the source of injury, especially when workers are not properly warned about the dangers or provided adequate personal protection equipment.
+Corrosive chemicals, toxic fumes, and other hazardous substances can be the source of injury, especially when workers are not adequately warned about the dangers or provided adequate personal protection equipment.

 Avenues to Compensation Following a Schaumburg Work-Injury

-- Seeking compensation from a negligent employer.
-If your employer did not take proper measures to provide a safe work environment or a co-worker's negligence resulted in your injuries, you can file a lawsuit against your employer to cover the value of your pain and suffering and out of pocket expenses.
-In cases where your employer has acted especially reckless, you may even receive punitive damages.
+- Seeking compensation from a negligent employer – If your employer did not take proper measures to provide a safe work environment or a co-worker's negligence resulted in your injuries, you can file a lawsuit against your employer to cover the value of your pain and suffering and out of pocket expenses.
+In cases where your employer has acted extraordinarily reckless, you may even receive punitive damages.

-- Filing a third party lawsuit.
-In some cases, workplace accidents are the result of a defective or poorly designed product.
-When this is the case, we will seek compensation from the manufacturer of the product that injured you in order to ensure your past and future expenses are recovered.
+- Filing a third-party lawsuit – In some cases, workplace accidents are the result of a defective or poorly designed product.
+When this is the case, we will seek compensation from the manufacturer of the product that injured you to ensure your past and future expenses are recovered.

 A Comprehensive Approach to Your Recovery